The focus of these materials is what you need to know to maintain an existing site in CommonSpot.

 templates are the starting point for constructing pages in CommonSpot.
 The two types of templates are "base templates" (which are hand-coded by programming staff) and "derived templates" (which any CommonSpot subsite pagemaster can create by adding elements to an existing base template or derived template).
 Unlike some other Web publishing tools, CommonSpot templates include only items that will be identical on all pages derived from that template; they also include content-free placeholders where page-specific content will be built.

 inheritance is the mechanism by which updates to a template are propagated into the templates and pages built on (or "derived from") that template.
 Some revisions to a page can break the inheritance, so that updates to the underlying template may no longer be propagated to the page, or so that updates to the underlying template will destroy page content when they do propagate to the page.
 The current version of CommonSpot provides no warning dialog when a page or template revision would break inheritance from an underlying template.
-Fortunately, it is possible to set "inheritance security" while in working on the template so as to prevent breaking inheritance, but that will also prevent some kinds of revisions to the pages and templates built on the template.
+Fortunately, it is possible to set "inheritance security" while working on the template so as to prevent breaking inheritance, but that will also prevent some kinds of revisions to the pages and templates built on the template.
 These topics are discussed in more detail elsewhere.

-If you do choose to use a refresh page (e.g., on your old site, after you have migrated into CommonSpot), be sure to avoid using a zero-second delay: that would be user-hostile, because, with most browsers, it would prevent your reader from using the browser's "back" button to return to the page that brought them to your site.
+If you do choose to use a page with a refresh directive (e.g., on your old site, after you have migrated into CommonSpot), be sure to avoid using a zero-second delay: that would be user-hostile, because, with most browsers, it would prevent your reader from using the browser's "back" button to return to the page that brought them to your site.

 redirect refers to an HTTP protocol level interaction in which the server responds to a request for a page, not by sending an HTML file, but by sending a small data "packet" to inform the browser that it should instead be asking for a different URL.
 This is established by appropriate configuration of the server.
 Because no HTML page is transferred from the server, no intervening page is displayed by the browser when the user follows the link to the re-directed page, nor later if the user clicks on the browser's "back" tool to return to the prior page; see, for example, the result of clicking on the page